Stacey Mabrouk – Commercial Director

 Serious crime/fraud specialist solicitor

 Stacey was recommended in the 2019 edition of the Legal 500 as being ‘always mindful of achieving the best outcome for the client’.
 She is classed as a ‘recommended individual’ in the Legal 500 2020.

-Stacey currently heads up our general Crown Court department.
-She manages a varied case load with prosecutions brought by the Crown Prosecution Service, Her Majesty’s Revenue and Customs, the Serious Fraud Office and the Serious Organised Crime Agency.
-She is greatly experienced in dealing with cases at the police station in the primary investigation stage.
+Stacey has substantial experience in criminal defence work particularly in Crown Court proceedings dealing with a range of prosecutions brought by the Crown Prosecution Service, Her Majesty’s Revenue and Customs, the Serious Fraud Office and the Serious Organised Crime Agency.
+She is also greatly experienced in dealing with cases at the police station in the primary investigation stage.

 Stacey has defended in matters ranging from s.18 assaults, serious sexual offences including rape and drug offences.
 Stacey also has substantial experience on larger scale matters such as drug conspiracies and murder.
 Stacey has significant experience in fraud and financial crime prosecutions and started her career working on one of the largest HMRC VAT fraud prosecutions of recent years.